dissect-ctu/dissect-ctu.github.io/index.md

 ### Who we are

 [**DIS**](https://www.fit.cvut.cz/en/dis) **sec**urity **T**eam was set up over the summer of 2019 by students who desired to participate in Capture The Flag ([CTF](https://medium.com/@DRX_Sicher/ctf-explained-6c7d4417305e)) competitions together.
-Current **DISsecT** members are all enrolled in the Computer Security study programme at [**DIS**](https://www.fit.cvut.cz/en/dis) and thus we operate at the soil of this Department.
+Current **DISsecT** members are all enrolled in the Computer Security study programme at [**DIS**](https://www.fit.cvut.cz/en/dis), and thus we operate at the soil of this Department.

 ### What we do

-The main purpose of **DISsecT** is to participate in CTF competitions and learn together.
+The primary purpose of **DISsecT** is to participate in CTF competitions and learn together.
 We believe that these kinds of competitions offer a great way to learn and practice IT security skills.
-At these pages you can find announcements, news and blog posts covering various topics.
-We have a desire to write posts e.g. about interesting challenges we encounter in CTFs or in the real world.
+At these pages, you can find announcements, news and blog posts covering various topics.
+We have a desire to write posts, e.g. about exciting challenges we encounter in CTFs or in the real world.

 ### How to reach us